As someone with Hashimoto’s, I probably don’t need to tell you how hard it can be trying to feel better.

-They will exclaim that iodine is dangerous for those with Hashimoto's all the while failing to appreciate that they are consuming iodine daily in foods such as bananas, strawberries, milk, yogurt, eggs, and even getting doses of iodine from their makeup or beauty products!
+They will exclaim that iodine is dangerous for those with Hashimoto’s all the while failing to appreciate that they are consuming iodine daily in foods such as bananas, strawberries, milk, yogurt, and eggs, and even getting doses of iodine from their makeup or beauty products!

 Iodine can certainly trigger problems in those with Hashimoto’s but the problems don’t stem directly from the iodine.